hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/preparing-and-signing-transactions/index.rst

     :language: typescript
     :dedent:

-you can then compare the `hash` with the `transaction.preparedTransactionHash` to ensure they match.
+You can then compare the `hash` with the `transaction.preparedTransactionHash` to ensure they match.
+..
+Can we provide an example of this?
+Do we have a link to the API?

 Signing the Transaction
 -----------------------